-85% - 90% of project managers time is spent in communicating.
+Over 90% of a project manager's time is spent in communicating.
 Communication-related issues are the most frequent problems faced by the project manager.
-Learn how to develop an effective Communication Plan in our PMP® or CAPM® training courses.
+Learn how to develop an effective Communication Plan in our PMP® or CAPM® training courses or project manager training.

 What is Communication Management?